 Minnesota Timberwolves Star Reveals He Will Likely Miss This Season's All-Star Game

 Unfortunately, we often see players pull out due to injury heading into the event, and now it appears as though that has begun.
-In a recent interview, Minnesota Timberwolves superstar Anthony Edwards has revealed that he may not be playing in the event, given how banged up he's been in recent times.
+In a recent interview, Minnesota Timberwolves superstar Anthony Edwards revealed that he may not be playing in the event, given how banged up he's been in recent weeks.

 "I'm kinda banged up...
 I may not be playing."

-This season, Edwards has been one of the top names in the NBA once more, averaging an impressive 30 points, 4 assists and 5 rebounds per game, and with these performances, it's easy to see why so many see him as a future face of the entire league.
+This season, Edwards has been one of the top names in the NBA once more, averaging an impressive 30 points, 4 assists, and 5 rebounds per game, and with these performances, it's easy to see why so many see him as a future face of the entire league.